-B.12 Selected historical

-key financial

-informatio

-Material adverse

-tatement /

-Significant t changes

-statement

-UBS AG derived the selected consolidated financial information included in the table below for the years ended 31 December 2018, 2017 and 2016 from the Annual Report 2018, which contains the audited consolidated financial statements of UBS AG, as well as additional unaudited consolidated financial information, for the year ended 31 December 2018 and comparative figures for the years ended 31 December 2017 and 2016.
-The consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
+B.12 Selected historical key financial information / Material adverse change statement / Significant changes statement. the table below for the years ended 31 December 2018, 2017 and 2016 from the Annual Report 2018, except where noted.
+The selected consolidated financial information included in the table below for the nine months ended 30 September 2019 and 30 September 2018 was derived The consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
 Effective from 1 October 2018, the functional currency of UBS Group AG and UBS AG's Head Office in Switzerland changed from Swiss francs to US dollars and that of UBS AG's London Branch from British pounds to US dollars, in compliance with the requirements of International Accounting Standard (IAS) 21, The Effects of Changes in Foreign Exchange Rates.
 The presentation currency of UBS AG's consolidated financial statements has changed from Swiss francs to US dollars to align with the functional currency changes of significant Group entities.
 Prior periods have been restated for this presentation currency change.
 Assets, liabilities and total equity were translated to US dollars at closing exchange rates prevailing on the respective balance sheet dates, and income and expenses were translated at the respective average rates prevailing for the relevant periods.

-Information for the years ended 31 December 2018, 2017 and 2016 which is indicated as being unaudited in the table below was included in the Annual Report 2018, but has not been audited on the basis that the respective disclosures are not required under IFRS, and therefore are not part of the audited financial statements.
+Information for the years ended 31 December 2018, 2017 and 2016 which is indicated as being unaudited in the table below was included in the of the audited financial statements.

+Annual Report 2018, but has not been audited on the basis that the respective disclosures are not required under IFRS, and therefore are not part